On the Project page, you can specify general information about the application your setup package will install.

 Company URL: URL of the web site of the company or brand specified earlier.
 If a URL is specified, the company name shown in the setup program will become clickable.
 If clicked, the user's default browser will be launched to visit the company web site.

 Application name: The full name of the application the setup package will install.
-If you are not packaging an application but a collection of documents, type in a general title for these documents.
+If you are not packaging an application but a collection of documents, enter a general title for these documents.
 Naming your project is mandatory.
 Each project must have a unique name.
 This name is what DeployMaster uses to determine whether the application that is about to be installed is already installed or not.
 If a previous install with the same application name already exists, DeployMaster will replace that installation with the new install.
 If you want two (major) versions of your product to co-exist side by side, you have to change the application name between releases, e.g. by indicating the (major) version number.

 Application URL: Should point to the web page containing more information about this specific product.
 If specified, the application name will become clickable.

 Application version number: Version number of the application, usually something in the form of 1.0.0.
 Leave blank if you do not use a meaningful version numbering scheme.
 The version number is displayed to the user, but is not used by the setup application itself.
 You can type in anything you like and that your users will understand.
+On the Appearance and Media pages, you can use the %VERSION% and %VERSION09% placeholders to display the version number or to include it in the file name of your installer.
+The section explaining the Media page has more details.

 Then you can specify which file should be used as the Readme document.
 This document should contain any information that might be useful for the user before he installs the application.
 It should also contain a quick overview of what the setup package will actually install, so the user can make a good decision whether he wants to go through with the installation or not.
 Click on the Readme button to locate the appropriate file with an open file common dialog.